Justype/modules/README.md

 1. go into `modules` folder
 2. run build scripts with `-i`, e.g. `./build-scripts/sra-tools/3.1.1 -i`

 Most of my scripts are **version independent**.
 It will automatically download the same version as the file name.
-If a new version is available, simply create a symlink to the old one.

-For example, `sra-tools` version `3.2.1` comes out. `ln -s build-scripts/sra-tools/3.1.1 build-scripts/sra-tools/3.2.1`.
-Then run that script.
+Just copy the the older version script to a new version and run it.

+But when the download link is changed or the installation procedure is changed, you may need to edit the script.

+For example, [sra-tools/3.2.1](build-scripts/sra-tools/3.2.1) has different download link for the previous version [3.1.1](build-scripts/sra-tools/3.1.1).
+They changed the compiling machine from centOS to alma.

 #### Do not use `sbatch` to install